grannycart/by-sound-alone_source/beta-manuscript/7_Chapter.md

 Bastian was climbing up through the hatch into the sonar compartment when Gregory reported to Percy that the _Prospect_ was losing buoyancy in the bow again.
 Percy had already known it through the feeling of the angle of the deck against her feet, but the thought had yet to register itself in the conscious part of her mind.

 Percy looked down and saw Bastian standing at the foot of the ladder up to the control room.
 "Bastian, get up here.
-Owen, before you hit the rack, go down to the fucking cargo hold and check on our welded split in the pressure hull --- fucking money is that it has opened up again with that last little tussle."
+Gregory, before you hit the rack, go down to the fucking cargo hold and check on our welded split in the pressure hull --- fucking money is that it has opened up again with that last little tussle."

-A few minutes later Owen's voice came crackling over the PA radio in the control room.
+A few minutes later Gregory's voice came crackling over the PA radio in the control room.
 "Fuck Captain Percy, you're right.
 Those welds are failing.
 There's already about a fucking foot of water in the bilge."

 "Fuck me!"
 Said Percy.
 She leaned over the trim control panel and flipped on the forward bilge pumps and slid the power controllers up to maximum.
 As the bilges ramped up, the higher-pitched hum of their small but powerful electric motors passed through the hull and lay down on top of the bass hum of the main drive motors.
 Bastian looked up at Percy with a doubtful look, but didn't express his doubt verbally.